srlabUsask/crhmcode/crhmcode_gcc/readme.txt

 5. Go into the 'crhmcode_gcc' folder using a terminal.

-6. run the following command for compiling the code and generating the executable.
+6. Run the following command for compiling the code and generating the executable.

    g++ -Iboost_1_34_1 codeconsole/*.cpp -o output.out -w -fpermissive -Wfatal-errors -lstdc++

 7. The executable "output.out" has now been generated.
 Now execute the following command for running the project 'BadLake1974-1975.prj'.